executablebooks/web-compile/README.md

         args: [--config=config.yml]
         files: >-
             (?x)^(
+                web-compile-config.yml|
                 src/.*|
                 dist/.*
             )$
 ```

 By default, the hook will be initiated for all text file changes.
-But it is advisable to constrain this to the known input and output folders.
+But it is advisable to constrain this to the known configuration file, and input/output folders.

 ## Configuration